nxskok/pasias/docs/18-anova-revisited.md

 caffeine with none.
 (In the latter case, we're comparing "no caffeine" against the average of the other two groups.)

-In the previous go-through of the caffeine data, problem 11.5, we discovered that `amount` was actually text rather than a factor, but we also discovered that it *didn't matter*.
-Here it does matter, so the first thing we have to do is to re-do the `gather`, creating a factor version of `amount`.
+In the previous go-through of the caffeine data, we discovered that `amount` was actually text rather than a factor, but we also discovered that it *didn't matter*.
+Here it does matter, so the first thing we have to do is to re-do the `pivot_longer`, creating a factor version of `amount`.